 Martin Frobisher is responsible for the safety, technical and engineering functions for Network Rail.
 This includes a varied mix of technical issues ranging from biodiversity to track engineering and future research.
 The team sets policy and technical standards and provides assurance to confirm that standards are being delivered.

-Prior to taking up his current role Martin was route managing director for the London North Western Route, responsible for railway operations and infrastructure maintenance - this included the railways linking London to Birmingham, the North West, and onward to Carlisle.
-It’s an interesting mix of very different railways, including the Merseyrail underground metro service, urban centres in Manchester and Liverpool, the high speed West Coast line and some very rural lines in Cumbria and North Lancashire.
+Prior to taking up his current role Martin was route managing director for the London North Western Route, responsible for railway operations and infrastructure maintenance.
+This included the railways linking London to Birmingham, the North West, and onward to Carlisle.
+It’s an interesting mix of very different railways, including the Merseyrail underground metro service, urban centres in Manchester and Liverpool, the high-speed West Coast line and some very rural lines in Cumbria and North Lancashire.

 Anna Ince, Non-Executive Director (Suppliers, including rolling stock manufacturers)

 Anna joined Resonate in 2007 as CEO, following 13 years in senior roles with Invensys PLC.
 She has been managing director of various companies.
 These range from IT and mission-critical outsourced services in the utilities sector, to high-value manufacturing.
-From her roles at Invensys PLC and while working in private equity, Anna has gained industry transformation experience working across many industry sectors.
-She embraces the value of adopting best-in-class ideas from across industries, as well as leveraging opportunities that new technologies create.
+From her roles at Invensys PLC and while working in private equity, Anna has gained industry transformation experience across many industry sectors.
+She embraces the value of adopting best-in-class ideas, as well as leveraging opportunities that new technologies create.
 Resonate is a mid-market company that provides rail traffic management and signalling control digital platforms.
 Anna is passionate about bringing together railway and digital age skills to deliver a consumer-centric railway.

-Anna is a council member of the Rail Supply Group, a Rail Sector Deal Industry Champion, a member of the Rail Delivery Group’s Planning & Production Board as well as being a non-executive director of both the Rail Industry Association and the Rail Forum Midlands trade association.
+Anna is a council member of the Rail Supply Group, a Rail Sector Deal Industry Champion, a member of the Rail Delivery Group’s Planning & Production Board, as well as being a non-executive director of both the Rail Industry Association and the Rail Forum Midlands trade association.